 Oils are more effective and efficient when used topically compared with diffusing because more of the oil is getting into your system.
 When diffused, oils go into the air.
 So some is inhaled by others in the room.
 And inevitably, some lands on walls, floors, and furniture.
 When applied topically, all of the oil is placed directly on your skin.
 Although some might be absorbed by your clothing.
 Even if that does happen, it’s still against your skin.

 People usually use oils topically when they want to achieve a specific personal purpose, like supporting specific emotional and physical wellness needs.
-Placing oils in certain places can increase their effectiveness.
-For example, oils are often placed on the soles of the feet because they have larger pores and the oils are absorbed more quickly.
-Oils can also be applied to the base of the skull for emotional support or directly on the abdomen for digestive support, among many other applications.
+Placing oils in certain places may increase their effectiveness.
+For example, oils can be applied to the base of the skull for emotional support or directly on the abdomen for digestive support, among many other applications.

 Oils can also be applied topically simply as a perfume!